 Presented by Sandra Moritz

-Specifically Designed for School Nurses, District Nurses and School Health Coordinators serving grades K-12
+Specifically Designed for School Nurses, District Nurses and School Health Coordinators, and those working in the School Health Office, serving grades K-12:

-- Respond as first responders on the frontline at school … Update your protocols to fit this evolving role
+- Respond as first responders on the frontline at school … Receive updated protocols to fit this evolving role

 - Receive training resources outside the “school nurse bubble”… Be proactive in your roles as the emergency provider in schools